CourtneyThurston/microsoft-internships/README.md

 This is **unofficial**, largely anecdote-based advice on getting hired for Explore/Software Engineering/PM roles at Microsoft.
 This doc mostly covers internship information, but some content (contacting recruiters, interview questions, timeline) may also apply to new grads looking to become a full time employee (FTE.)

-I was an explorer intern in the summer of 2016, a SWE intern in the summers of 2017 and 2018, and will be starting full-time as a software engineer sometime in the fall of 2019.
+I was an explorer intern in the summer of 2016, a SWE intern in the summers of 2017 and 2018, and started full-time as a software engineer in September 2019.

 ## Disclaimer
 Again: I'm not a Microsoft recruiter, I can't get you hired here, and none of this advice is official.
 These are my own reflections based on personal experience.
 I'm putting this right at the top and reiterating it so I don't have to say "my personal opinion is..." in every sentence.